charlesneimog/pd-upic/README.md

 1. Create a new Pure Data patch.
 2. Go to Help → Find Externals → and Search for `pd-upic`.
-3. Create a new object `declare -lib pdlua`.
+3. Create a new object `declare -lib pdlua -path pd-upic`.
 4. Create one of the objects.

+!!! tip "You need pdlua"